Gallium nitride: Developments

+One of the earliest syntheses of gallium nitride was at the George Herbert Jones Laboratory in 1932.

+An early synthesis of gallium nitride was by Robert Juza and Harry Hahn in 1938.

 GaN with a high crystalline quality can be obtained by depositing a buffer layer at low temperatures.
-Such high-quality GaN led to the discovery of p-type GaN, p-n junction blue/UV-LEDs and room-temperature stimulated emission (essential for laser action).
+Such high-quality GaN led to the discovery of p-type GaN, p–n junction blue/UV-LEDs and room-temperature stimulated emission (essential for laser action).
 This has led to the commercialization of high-performance blue LEDs and long-lifetime violet laser diodes, and to the development of nitride-based devices such as UV detectors and high-speed field-effect transistors.

 LEDs

-High-brightness GaN light-emitting diodes (LEDs) completed the range of primary colors, and made possible applications such as daylight visible full-color LED displays, white LEDs and blue laser devices.
+High-brightness GaN light-emitting diodes (LEDs) completed the range of primary colors, and made possible applications such as daylight-visible full-color LED displays, white LEDs and blue laser devices.
 The first GaN-based high-brightness LEDs used a thin film of GaN deposited via metalorganic vapour-phase epitaxy (MOVPE) on sapphire.
 Other substrates used are zinc oxide, with lattice constant mismatch of only 2% and silicon carbide (SiC).
 Group III nitride semiconductors are, in general, recognized as one of the most promising semiconductor families for fabricating optical devices in the visible short-wavelength and UV region.